swisscom/cloud-native-telco/README.md

 The telecom industry is evolving rapidly, moving away from **legacy, hardware-centric networks** to **cloud-native, software-defined architectures**.
 At **Swisscom**, we are leading this transformation by leveraging **Kubernetes, GitOps, and automation** to scale, simplify, and future-proof our network operations.

-This repository is a **collection of our conference talks, automation frameworks, and open-source contributions**.
+This repository is a **collection of our conference talks, blog posts, and open-source contributions**.

 ---
 ## 🗂 Conference Talks